a-luna/aaronluna.dev/content/offline.md

 ---
+title: "The internet"
-title: "You are not connected to the internet"
+lead: "You are not connected to it"
 slug: "offline"
 type: "offline"
 ---